 A Compendium of Qualifications

-Adhikāra-Saṃgraham ('Compendium of Qualifications') is a Sanskrit verse work by Vedānta Deśika summarizing the adhikāra (eligibility and qualification) for different spiritual paths, the nature of the means (upāya), and the goal (upēya) of liberation.
-It is one of Deśika's shorter independent compositions and serves as an accessible overview of the longer Rahasyatrayasāra.
+Adhikāra-Saṅgraham ('Compendium of Qualifications') is a Tamil prabandham by Vedānta Deśika, traditionally counted as 56 pāsurams, summarizing the adhikāra (eligibility and qualification) for different spiritual paths, the nature of the means (upāya), and the goal (upēya) of liberation.
+It serves as an accessible verse-summary of topics treated at greater length in Rahasyatrayasāra.

 Scope